 - 1. Refactor the single settings.py file that is located in our configuration directory.
 We replace this single file with a directory named settings that contains 3 settings files: base, development, and production. - 2.
-Test using the development settings configuration and repair problems created by the side effects of having moved the settings files. - 3.
+Test using the development settings configuration and repair problems created by the side effects of having moved the settings files.
+Please note that the error message shown by the development server may be different than those shown in the tutorial video.
+Despite this, the remedies that I demonstrate in the tutorial will work to clear error messages and get the development server working properly. - 3.
 Test using the production settings configuration and repair problems created by the side effects of having moved the settings files.